ThasianX/ElegantColorPalette/README.md

 ## Demos

-There are 3 different demos, covering UIKit storyboards, XIBs, programmatic instantiation, and SwiftUI.
+There are 3 different demos, covering UIKit storyboards, XIBs and programmatic instantiation, and SwiftUI.

 ## Installation